gatesphere/jedi/README.md

   * Attach output to end states
   * Create an error output buffer
-  * Ensure only one piece of data is in a machine at a time
   * Formally define syntax (write a grammar)
   * Write a parser/compiler
   * Build standard library